Luizgribeiro/dotfiles/README.md

 Just my dot files.
-Feel do grab anything you like ;)
+Feel free to grab anything you like ;)